IkigaiLabsETH/ikigAI/README.md

 With https://dashboard.scale.com/nucleus

+# Grumpy Startup Dream Team

+## ChatGPT-powered Tweets

+### Training ChatGPT Instances:
+**Common Data**: Use a base dataset that covers general startup terminology and grumpy cat memes to ensure coherence across characters.

+**Character-specific Data**: Fine-tune each instance with datasets relevant to each role, focusing on their expertise, tone, and style.

+### Tone and Style:
+**CEO Cat (Grumpy, authoritative)**
+- Tweets about leadership, business strategies, and company milestones.
+- Example: "Another day, another dollar.
+If only it wasn't so grumpy. #CEOGrumps"

+**CTO Cat (Tech-savvy, frustrated with tech issues)**
+- Tweets about tech developments, coding tips, and tech rants.
+- Example: "Debugging this code is like trying to find a needle in a haystack. #CTOGrumps"

+**CFO Cat (Money-minded, cautious)**
+- Tweets about financial tips, market analysis, and budgeting.
+- Example: "Another budget meeting.
+Let's just say I'm not feeling optimistic. #CFOGrumps"

+**CMO Cat (Creative, slightly cynical about trends)**
+- Tweets about marketing strategies, social media tips, and trends.
+- Example: "Another day, another marketing trend to grump about. #CMOGrumps"

+**Dev Cat (Coding wizard, grumpy about bugs)**
+- Tweets about programming challenges, new features, and debugging.
+- Example: "If only writing code was as easy as grumping about it. #DevGrumps"

+**HR Cat (Empathetic but grumpy about office politics)**
+- Tweets about team building, employee well-being, and workplace culture.
+- Example: "Dealing with office politics is the grumpiest part of the job. #HRGrumps"

+### Execution Timeline
+- **Week 1-2**:
+  - Visual Design: Finalize and review designs for CEO and CTO characters.
+  - Dataset Collection: Curate and finalize datasets for ChatGPT training for CEO and CTO.
+- **Week 3-4**:
+  - ChatGPT Training: Fine-tune ChatGPT instances for CEO and CTO.
+  - Web Development: Develop the homepage and individual character pages.
+  - Social Media Setup: Create Twitter and Telegram accounts, prepare initial content.
+- **Month 1-2**:
+  - Launch $GRUMPCEO:
+    - Announce the launch on social media.
+    - Begin daily tweets from Grumpy CEO Cat powered by custom-trained ChatGPT.
+    - Publish the webpage and enable trading on Raydium.
+- **Month 3-4**:
+  - Launch $GRUMPCTO:
+    - Continue daily engagement with tweets from Grumpy CTO Cat.
+    - Maintain engagement for Grumpy CEO Cat.

+---

+## Introducing the Grumpy Startup Dream Team!

+Welcome to the world of Grumpy Startup Dream Team—where grumpiness meets genius!
+Meet Margaux, our perpetually grumpy CEO cat, and her band of equally grumpy co-founders who are here to revolutionize the crypto world one frown at a time.

+Ever wondered what it takes to run a successful startup?
+Spoiler alert: it’s not all sunshine and rainbows.
+Behind every great company is a team of experts with a touch of grumpiness, and we’ve got the grumpiest of them all!
+Each of our characters brings their unique expertise and a whole lot of grump to the table.

+### CEO Cat ($GRUMPCEO)
+Margaux, the boss with a grump.
+She leads with an iron paw and a sourpuss face, making sure everything is in (dis)order.

+### CTO Cat ($GRUMPCTO)
+The tech wizard who's always one bug away from a meltdown.
+When he’s not coding, he’s complaining about it.

+### CFO Cat ($GRUMPCFO)
+The master of the purse strings.
+She’s great with numbers, but don't ask her to smile about budgets.

+### CMO Cat ($GRUMPYCMO)
+The creative mind who’s seen every marketing trend and grumped about them all.
+She knows how to sell anything, even her grumpiness.

+### Dev Cat ($GRUMPDEV)
+The coding genius who's constantly grumpy about deadlines and bugs.
+His code is flawless, his mood?
+Not so much.

+### HR Cat ($GRUMPYHR)
+The people person who's done with office politics.
+She’s here to manage the team and grump about the rest.

+Together, they form the grumpiest yet most innovative startup team in the crypto world.
+Follow their grumpy antics, learn from their grudging wisdom, and maybe, just maybe, find a little humor in their endless complaints.

+Ready to join the grumpy revolution?
+Trade $GRUMPCEO, $GRUMPCTO, and more on Raydium and follow the daily grumps on Twitter.
+Welcome to the Grumpy Startup Dream Team, where every day is a grumpy day!

 # MVP 2.0 Function calling: Artist Residencies

 This is a huge unlock imo.
 You can find the code for setting up and running the experiment here: https://github.com/daveebbelaar/langchain-experiments/blob/main/openai-functions/openai_function_calling.py